 Really?
 Agree with or accept something as worthwhile?
 Acquiesce?
 That’s the purpose of change management?
 In my opinion, that falls way short of the bar.
 That’s like aiming for compliance when what you want and could have is commitment.
 The connotation of buy-in is too passive for me.
 I believe we’re aiming for something much higher.

 The term “meaningful engagement” may be less familiar.
 I don’t hear it mentioned as the purpose of change management, but I believe it should be.
 Meaningful engagement is about inviting people in organizations to co-create the change.
 To elaborate, it’s about describing the end in mind, inviting people to participate actively in the change process, providing them the relevant knowledge, skill, and material support needed, and letting them actually shape the change to its ultimate, successful operational end.
-Any authentic involvement that allows people to make a consequential contribution to the process and the outcome of the change and deepens their understanding and commitment fits the concept of meaningful engagement.
+Any authentic involvement that allows people to make a consequential contribution to the process and the outcome of the change and deepens their understanding of it and commitment to it fits the concept of meaningful engagement.

 With terms defined, let’s return to the questions.
 Why do we not truly engage people and foster conditions where meaningful engagement can occur commonly?
 Why do we continue to settle for buy-in when we want and need so much more?